kururuken/sp20-proj1/README.md

 cd sp20-hw1
 ```

-Now, you should be ready to start this homework.
+Now, you should be ready to start this project.
 Note that any changes you make inside
 the new `/cs186/sp20-hw1` directory will be saved in your machine's filesystem, but
 they will not be backed up in any way.
 You are responsible to ensure the
 safety of your files by backing them up somehow, as discussed in HW0.